Up to date

 agent_get_map() function will still return the old map before the synchronization.

 The exception to this are nodes that store their values internally before sending the update to the NavigationServer.

 When a getter on a node is used for a value that was updated in the same frame it will return the already updated value stored on the node.

 The NavigationServer is

-thread-safe as it places all API calls that want to make changes in a queue to be executed in the synchronisation phase.
+thread-safe as it places all API calls that want to make changes in a queue to be executed in the synchronization phase.

 The important takeaway is that most NavigationServer changes take effect after the next physics frame and not immediately.
 This includes all changes made by navigation related nodes in the SceneTree or through scripts.

-The following functions will be executed in the synchronisation phase only:
+The following functions will be executed in the synchronization phase only:

 2D and 3D NavigationServer differences¶